Where To Eat After The Beach If You’re A Little Sandy & Gross guide image

 Just a block from Lincoln Road is Tacombi—a casual taqueria that won’t care if you apply aloe vera on your friend’s back while you wait for your order.
 The most impressive part of these tacos is how much meat they put into each one.
 We like the baja crispy fish taco with cod that’s crunchy outside and juicy inside.
 Plus, those bottles of salsa really come in handy.
 Try the sierras verdes on the baja crispy fish and the smoky tierra norte with morita chile on an al pastor.
 Just don’t forget the corn esquites—which is spicy, creamy, and served hot.
 Post-beach margaritas are also an option.

 Las Olas is a solid Cuban ventanita and cafeteria in South Beach.
 And they have the holy trinity of great post-beach things to consume: cafecito (for energy), fresh juice (for hydration), and one of Miami’s best Cuban sandwiches (for deliciousness).
-Consume all of the above and you will feel as happy as the seagull who stole the bag of potato chips right out of your hand.
+Consume all of the above and you will feel as happy as the seagull who stole that bag of potato chips right out of your hand.

 If you spent an hour chasing your umbrella down the beach after an unexpected gust of wind and are now cartoon hungry—like, everything you look at is turning into a giant ham—then rush to La Sandwicherie.
 The South Beach sidewalk cafe is known as a late-night spot, so they’ve seen much worse than your sandy ankles, but this place is just as good sober and when the sun’s out.
 The sandwiches are huge, made to order, and stuffed generously with just about anything you can think of.
 Grab one to-go or eat at the counter where you’ll have a big squeeze bottle of their great house vinaigrette at your disposal.

 Just because you left the beach doesn’t mean you want to stop staring at the water.
 Shuckers can help keep the views coming with its dockside seating, which is really the best reason to come here.
 It’s also one of the only casual waterfront restaurants where the prime views don’t come with incessant house music and $300 bottles of rosé whizzing by your head.
-The food here is what you want in a breezy raw bar—they have good wings and seafood—but the best part of Shuckers is its wide-open view of Biscayne Bay.
+The food here is what you want in a breezy raw bar—they have solid wings and seafood—but the best part of Shuckers is its wide-open view of Biscayne Bay.

 Collins Pizza is a casual slice shop in North Beach where no one will get upset if you smell a little like seaweed.
 They also happen to make one of the best New York slices in the whole city.
 They use a slowly fermented dough (72 hours, in case you were curious), which gives the crust a great flavor.
 If you’re too hungry to make a decision, get the vodka pie.
 It’s foldable and delicious, with perfect ratios of sauce to cheese.